I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-openresource.md

 <p><i>OpenResource</i> returns S_OK or an appropriate error result if the resource is not successfully opened.</p>

 ## -remarks
 <p>The Microsoft Direct3D runtime calls the user-mode display driver's <i>OpenResource</i> function to inform the user-mode display driver that a shared resource is opened.
 The driver should store any information that is required to describe the resource and return a unique handle in the <b>hResource</b> member of the D3DDDIARG_OPENRESOURCE structure (pointed to by the <i>pResource</i> parameter) that identifies the new resource in subsequent calls that the Direct3D runtime makes to the driver.
 The private driver data that is passed to <i>OpenResource</i> is the same private driver data that was passed to the display miniport driver's <a href="display.dxgkddicreateallocation">DxgkDdiCreateAllocation</a> function when the resource was created.</p>

 <p>For more information about creating and destroying resources, see <a href="https://msdn.microsoft.com/d443bdc3-1c5a-4372-9e6a-b8a4d21499b9">Handling Resource Creation and Destruction</a>.</p>

-<p>The Microsoft Direct3D runtime calls the user-mode display driver's <i>OpenResource</i> function to inform the user-mode display driver that a shared resource is opened.
-The driver should store any information that is required to describe the resource and return a unique handle in the <b>hResource</b> member of the D3DDDIARG_OPENRESOURCE structure (pointed to by the <i>pResource</i> parameter) that identifies the new resource in subsequent calls that the Direct3D runtime makes to the driver.
-The private driver data that is passed to <i>OpenResource</i> is the same private driver data that was passed to the display miniport driver's <a href="display.dxgkddicreateallocation">DxgkDdiCreateAllocation</a> function when the resource was created.</p>

-<p>For more information about creating and destroying resources, see <a href="https://msdn.microsoft.com/d443bdc3-1c5a-4372-9e6a-b8a4d21499b9">Handling Resource Creation and Destruction</a>.</p>